arosetti/openmm_engine/README.md

 You can play with the class methods, extract all data or search specific files.
 - run: ./lod_test.py

-This is a simple example opengl with python3.
+This is a simple example opengl with python3 that loads resources from lod files and uses as textures for walls and floor. :D
 (code taken from http://openglsamples.sourceforge.net/ and adapted to my needs)
-- run: ./maze_test.py
+- run: ./opengl_test.py

 Todo
 ========